crowdfavorite-mirrors/wp-list-category-posts/readme.txt

 list:
 `[catlist id=1 numberposts=10]`

-There's an options page which only has one option to set for the plugin at the moment.
-But new options will be implemented on demand.
+There's an options page with only one option -for the moment-, new options will be implemented on demand.

-**Please read [the instructions](http://wordpress.org/extend/plugins/list-category-posts/other_notes/)** to learn what parameters are available and how to use them.
+**[Please read the instructions](http://wordpress.org/extend/plugins/list-category-posts/other_notes/)** to learn which parameters are available and how to use them.

+If you want to **List Categories** instead of posts you can use my other plugin **[List categories](http://wordpress.org/plugins/list-categories/)**.

+You can find **Frequently Asked Questions** [here](https://github.com/picandocodigo/List-Category-Posts/blob/master/doc/FAQ.md#frequently-asked-questions).

+**Customization**

-**Customization**: The different elements to display con be styled with CSS. you can define an HTML tag to wrap the element with, and a CSS class for this tag.
+The different elements to display con be styled with CSS. you can define an HTML tag to wrap the element with, and a CSS class for this tag.
 Check [Other Notes](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) for usage.

 Great to use WordPress as a CMS, and create pages with several categories posts.

+**Widget**

-**Widget**: It includes a widget which works pretty much the same as the plugin.
+The plugin includes a widget which works pretty much the same as the plugin.
 Just add as many widgets as you want, and select all the available options from the Appearence > Widgets page.

 Please, read the information on [Other Notes](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) and [Changelog](http://wordpress.org/extend/plugins/list-category-posts/changelog/) to be aware of new functionality, and improvements to the plugin.